Buyers

 • The house has state-of-the-art technological systems installed everywhere.
 The exquisite light fixtures installed there were imported from Milan.
 A top-notch security system with TV, Phone, cameras and integrated intercom has been installed.

 • The location of the property is also great.
-It is located right in front of the Rideau Canal.
+It is located right on the shores of the Ottawa River.

 Address